Jozaru27/Critical-Level/README.md

 * Games Page - Better Pagination and Search Bar System + Add filters
 * Game Page - Add Review Order Filter
-* Profile Page - Delete button + Edit Profile Picture + Display Data in a prettier CSS + Add Review Order Filter
+* Add Review Order Filter
 * ADS in game page + reviews - Show for roles 2, but not 3 and 1
 * EVENTS.
 People with roles 2 can participate, 3 can participate in tournament
 * Membership Buying Page - Add basic support + No Ads / No ads + Tournament (Gonna have to make another role)